 Weekend and Holiday Schedules for Clerkships and Other Clinical Rotations

-The University and its clinical affiliates do not adhere to the same holiday schedules.
+The University and its clinical sites do not adhere to the same holiday schedules.
 This may complicate weekend and holiday scheduling for clinical rotations.
-The policy agreed to by the Director of the Clinical Curriculum, the Office of Student Affairs, and the Clerkship Directors regarding weekend and holiday scheduling is as follows:
+The policy agreed to by the medical school and our hospital partners regarding weekend and holiday scheduling is as follows:

 - Depending on the clinical service to which you are assigned, please be aware that you will be working on some weekends and holidays.

 - It may not be possible for you to predict your weekend and holiday work schedule far in advance.
 Students' clinical assignments and/or call schedules are generally not finalized until a rotation is about to begin.
 If you have any scheduling questions about your upcoming clerkship or clinical rotation, please contact the appropriate Clerkship Coordinator or course administrator via email as early as possible.
 Occasionally (but without guarantee), clinical assignments can be adjusted in advance to accommodate important scheduled events such as an upcoming wedding.
 It may be impossible to accommodate requests after clinical assignments have been made.

 - For all Monday holidays, you should make plans as though you will have to work.
 If you are on a rotation at an institution that observes a Monday holiday, and you are not scheduled to work, then you will be off.
 If the institution does not observe the Monday holiday, then you will be expected to work.

 - You will be expected to work on July 4 if you are working on a service that has a call rotation and your team/service is working.

 - Year 3 students are expected to work a full day on the Wednesday before Thanksgiving.
 All AMS third-year students are off for four days at Thanksgiving including the holiday itself and the following Fri/Sat/Sun, regardless of which clinical clerkship they are on.